IApp

 VoipStreamSender simple module

 VoipStreamSender accepts an audio file and a destination IP address/port as input, and will transmit the file's contents as voice traffic over UDP n times (by default once).
-For transmission, the audio is resampled at the specified frequency and depth, and encoded with the specified codec at the specified bit rate, and chopped into packets that each carry specified number of milliseconds of voice.
+For transmission, the audio is resampled at the specified frequency and depth, and encoded with the specified codec at the specified bit rate, and chopped into packets that each carry a specified number of milliseconds of voice.
 Those values come from module parameters.
 Packets that are all silence (all samples are below a given threshold in absolute value) are transmitted as special "silence" packets.
 The module does not simulate any particular VoIP protocol (e.g. RTP), but instead accepts a "header size" parameter that can be set accordingly.

 Used in compound modules